Wildhoney/Redecorate/README.md

 });
 ```

+Redecorate allows you to easily handle nested state in your Redux reducers &ndash; even after specialising your reducers using `combineReducers`.

 ## Helpers

 Common patterns are found throughout Redux's reducers, which is why Redecorate provides a handful of helper functions to make the reducing process simpler and more readable for fellow developers.